Higher torsion and secondary transfer of unipotent bundles: Technical setup

-where one of the morphisms is a cofibration.
-Any such functor induces a map of infinite loop spaces $K(F)\colon K(\CC)\to K(\DD)$.
-The advantage of working with the $\SSc'$-construction is that we can obtain the map $K(F)$ under more relaxed assumptions on the functor $F$.
-Namely, following the terminology of \cite[3.4]{BDKW} we will also say that a functor $F$ is almost exact if it preserves weak equivalences and cofibrations, and if it preserves pushouts of diagrams (\ref{PUSHOUT EQ}) up to a weak equivalence.
-An almost exact functor induces a functor of simplicial categories $F\colon \SSc'\CC \to \SSc'\DD$, and so it yields a map $K(F)\colon K(\CC)\to K(\DD)$.

-We will work mainly with two specific instances of Waldhausen categories.
+\begin{nn} We will work mainly with two specific instances of Waldhausen categories.
 For a topological space $X$ the category $\Rfd(X)$ has as its objects homotopy finitely dominated retractive spaces over $X$, while its morphisms are maps of retractive spaces.
 It is a Waldhausen category with cofibrations given by closed embeddings having the homotopy extension property and weak equivalences defined as homotopy equivalences.
-The $K$-theory of $\Rfd(X)$ is the Waldhausen algebraic $K$-theory space of $X$ denoted it by $A(X)$ \footnote {If $X$ is a path connected space then by abuse of notation by $\Rfd(X)$ we will understand the Waldhausen category of \emph{path connected} retractive spaces over $X$.
+The $K$-theory of $\Rfd(X)$ is the Waldhausen algebraic $K$-theory of $X$ and it is denoted by $A(X)$ \footnote {If $X$ is a path connected space then by abuse of notation by $\Rfd(X)$ we will understand the Waldhausen category of \emph{path connected} retractive spaces over $X$.
 From the perspective of $K$-theory this change is of little consequence: the functor that embeds this category into the category of all retractive spaces over $X$ induces a homotopy equivalence of the associated $K$-theory spaces.}.

-Next, let $\Chfd(\Q)$ denote the category of homotopy finitely dominated chain complexes of $\Q$-vector spaces.
+Next, by $\Chfd(\Q)$ we will denote the category of homotopy finitely dominated chain complexes of $\Q$-vector spaces.
 This is a Waldhausen category with degreewise mono\-mor\-phisms as cofibrations and quasi-isomorphisms as weak equivalences.
 We will denote by $K(\Q)$ the $K$-theory of $\Chfd(\Q)$.
-This space describes the algebraic $K$-theory of $\Q$: $K(\Q)\simeq \Omega BGL(\Q)^{+}$.
+This space describes the algebraic $K$-theory of the field of rational numbers: $K(\Q)\simeq \Omega BGL(\Q)^{+}$.